shank9931/Regulatory-Strategy-Agent/readme.md

 2. Retriever Agent (The tool user):
     * Role: Data fetcher
-    * Action: Strictly madated to use the *search_guidelines* tool.
+    * Action: Strictly mandated to use the *search_guidelines* tool.
 It cannot answer from its own training data; it must fetch external context.

 3. Analyzer Agent:
     * Role: Probability scorer